Green Goodness Breakfast Bowl - Everee Women Recipe

 • 1 cup cooked grain (quinoa, brown rice, bulghur wheat) or 2 wholemeal pita breads, toasted

-Add all green goodness sauce ingredients to a food processor or blender.
+1. Add all Green Goodness sauce ingredients to a food processor or blender.
 Blitz with 1 tablespoon of water until smooth.
 If the consistency is too thick, add a little more water to make it spreadable.
 Taste and season with salt, pepper and more lemon juice if desired.

 Tahini paste is made from sesame seeds and is an excellent source of plant-based calcium.
-It is traditionally used in Middle Eastern cookery to flavour cooked dishes and dips such as Hummus.
-You can find tahini near the nut spreads or the health section of supermarkets.
+It is traditionally used in Middle Eastern cookery to flavour cooked dishes and dips such as hummus.
+You can find tahini near the nut spreads or in the health section of most supermarkets.